-From small but elegant homes, to schools, clinics, offices, and workshops, the idea of re-cycling material that’ll otherwise be classified as industrial cast-offs (junk), and turning such . . . with some creativity of course . . . into sustainable living spaces, has become a really clever idea and a wonderful concept that nearly everyone responds to in a very positive way.
+From small but elegant homes to schools, clinics, offices, and workshops, the idea of recycling a material that’ll otherwise be classified as an industrial cast-offs (junk), and turning such . . . with some creativity of course . . . into sustainable living spaces, has become a really clever idea and a wonderful concept that nearly everyone responds to in a very positive way.

-Why Would You Build Your Home with Shipping Containers?
+Why Would You Build Your Home with a Container?

 • You have a REALLY narrow lot (plot) or a small plot of land

 • You want to save on building construction costs

 • You want to find ways to reduce home maintenance costs

 • You want to build for a fraction of the cost of traditional buildings